J. L. Austin: How to Do Things with Words

 How to Do Things with Words (1955/1962) is perhaps Austin's most influential work.
+This work is based on a series of lectures that Austin delivered at Oxford University (1951-1954) and then at Harvard University (1955).
+A version of these lectures was published as a book.
 In contrast to the positivist view, he argues, sentences with truth-values form only a small part of the range of utterances.

 After introducing several kinds of sentences which he asserts are neither true nor false, he turns in particular to one of these kinds of sentences, which he calls performative utterances or just "performatives".
 These he characterises by two features: